fot/glimmondb/docs/index.rst

 Examples
 ========

-One does not need to import the ``glimmondb`` package to access the SQLite 3 database; only the SQLite 3 package is required.
-The following examples should provide a good introduction on how to access this database using Python, however use of Python is not necessary to access this database.
+One does not need to import the ``glimmondb`` package to access the SQLite 3 database

+The following examples should provide a good introduction on how to access this database using Python.
+When using Python to access this database, the ``glimmondb`` package is not required; only the ``sqlite3`` package is required.
+This database should also be accessible outside of Python using any standard method of accessing an SQLite 3 file.

 Query the most recent (maximum) version of G_LIMMON added to the database::